controversial/wikipedia-map/README.md

 ## How it works

-#### API
+#### Server
-When you click to expand a node, a request is made to a Flask server (under the `api` directory).
-This Flask server exposes code from my Python script, `wikipedia_parse.py`, to JavaScript `XMLHttpRequests`.
-This Python API parses and json-izes the results of different calls to the Wikipedia API and serves them.
-The resulting API is at [luke.deentaylor.com/wikipedia/api](http://luke.deentaylor.com/wikipedia/api).
+When you click to expand a node, a request is made to a Node.js server (found in the `api` directory).
+This server is an interface between front-end JavaScript `XMLHttpRequest`s and the back-end, which is responsible for downloading and parsing Wikipedia articles.
+The Node.js server performs requests to the Wikipedia API, processes the responses, and serves digested content to the user.
+The API runs in production at [wikipedia-map.now.sh](https://wikipedia-map.now.sh) (try [/links?page=Cat](https://wikipedia-map.now.sh/links?page=Cat))

-The main functionality is getting "first paragraph links", by making a request like http://luke.deentaylor.com/wikipedia/api/links?page=Cats, but this API also exposes methods like getting the name of a random page (which just consists of a simple wrapper around Wikipedia's API)
+The main functionality of the server is to extract "first paragraph links" from articles, in response to requests like `GET http://luke.deentaylor.com/wikipedia/api/links?page=Cats`.
+The server also exposes endpoints for actions like retrieving a randomized page name.

 #### HTML Parsing
-The underlying script, in `wikipedia_parse.py`, uses `BeautifulSoup` to parse through the HTML of wikipedia pages.
-This HTML is retrieved from calls to Wikipedia's API.
-The parser looks for the first `<p>` tag (non-recursively to exclude informational content inside divs), and excludes certain special edge cases.
-Then the parser simply finds all links within this paragraph, excluding ones outside of [the "Main/Article" namespace](https://en.wikipedia.org/wiki/Wikipedia:Namespace).
-It extracts the page title from each, and returns a list.
+`wikipedia_parse.js` uses [`cheero`](https://github.com/cheeriojs/cheerio) to parse wikipedia pages’ HTML, which is retrieved from calls to Wikipedia's API.
+The parser looks for the first first paragraph’s `<p>` tag (considering some edge cases), and extracts all of the `<a>` links within this paragraph.
+It excludes links outside of [the "Main/Article" namespace](https://en.wikipedia.org/wiki/Wikipedia:Namespace) to ensure all links returned are links to valid Wikipedia articles.

 #### The main page
-I suck at JavaScript, which is why I wrote a lot of the underlying code in Python.
-However, the front-end is written mostly in JavaScript.
-I use [`vis.js`](http://visjs.org/) to display the graph.
-Every time a node is double-clicked, JavaScript makes an AJAX `XMLHttpRequest` to the aforementioned Flask API.
-The results of the query are word-wrapped, and then stuck under nodes which are colored according to their distance from the central node, as described above.
+The front-end uses [`vis.js`](http://visjs.org/) to display the graph.
+Every time a node is clicked, the app makes a `XMLHttpRequest` to the Node.js server.
+The resulting links are added as new nodes, colored according to their distance from the central node (as described above).

 ## Roadmap